 The attachment relationship between parent and child refers to those aspects of the relationship that serve to regulate the infant's stressful arousal or sense of felt security.
 The quality of regulation of fearful affect available in attachment relationships is fundamental to the developing child's freedom to turn attention away from issues of threat and security toward other developmental achievements, such as exploration, learning and play.
 Under normal conditions, an adequately functioning attachment relationship buffers the infant against extreme levels of fearful arousal.
 However, the attachment relationship may also malfunction.
-Based on accumulated research findings, disorganized and controlling forms of attachment behaviour are now thought to represent signs of malfunction of the attachment relations that occur around distress and comfort, as well as to the potential defensive adaptations that may result from those negotiations.
+Based on accumulated research findings, disorganized and controlling forms of attachment behaviour are now thought to represent signs of malfunction of the attachment relational system.
+Both caregiver and infant contribute to the infant-caregiver negotiations that occur around distress and comfort, as well as to the potential defensive adaptations that may result from those negotiations.